R-Type-Epitech2025/R-Type/README.md

 ## Client

-The client part is where the gameloop mostly run, it's goal is too init and load all the graphic before the server take and update them.
+The client part is where the gameloop mostly run, it's goal is too init and load all the graphics before the server take and update them.
 ## Prerequisites

 Requirements for the software and other tools to build, test and push